hilesy/javascript-tests-sandbox/README.md

 Running the suite on a mobile device:
-To make sure you have all the dependancies installed for appium you can run the following commands:
+To make sure you have all the dependancies installed for appium you can run the following commands from the project root in terminal:
 ```appium-doctor --ios```
 ```appium-doctor --android```
 ```appium-doctor --dev```